Towards a resolution of the spin alignment problem: Concluding remarks

 \subsubsection{Acknowledgements}

 The authors thank Eli Halperin, Graeme Smith, and Mark Wilde for fruitful discussions regarding the manuscript, and Felix Leditzky and Scott Glancy for comments that helped improve the presentation of the material.
+The authors also thank the anonymous referee for their careful reading of the manuscript and useful comments.
 At the time this work was performed, M. A. Alhejji was supported as an Associate in the Professional Research Experience Program (PREP) operated jointly by NIST and the University of Colorado Boulder.
 This is a contribution of the National Institute of Standards and Technology, not subject to U.S. copyright.